10 patients die in Kyrgyzstan from coronavirus for 24 hours

 10 patients died from coronavirus over the past 24 hours in Kyrgyzstan.
 The Deputy Minister of Health and Social Development Jalalidin Rakhmatullaev announced at a briefing.

-Five cases were registered in Bishkek, three — in Chui region and two — in Jalal-Abad region.
+Six cases were registered in Bishkek, three — in Chui region and one — in Jalal-Abad region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.